 Important documents, here’s what you need to do with those very important papers we all have as you prepare for the unexpected.
 About 6 years ago I designed an emergency binder.
 I wanted everyone in my family, my friends, and neighbors to gather up all of their critically important documents and place them in one safe location, preferably in a zippered binder.
-I realized at the time, some people had birth certificates in dresser drawers, school documents in boxes in the closet, etc. Well, it wasn’t just the birth certificates I was worried about, I wanted all the critical documents in one place.
+I realized at the time, that some people had birth certificates in dresser drawers, school documents in boxes in the closet, etc. Well, it wasn’t just the birth certificates I was worried about, I wanted all the critical documents in one place.
 You know, like marriage certificates, church documents, school documents, social security cards, etc. I used to work at a bank and I had a safety deposit box where I tried to keep all these documents and forms.

 One year there was a flood in downtown Salt Lake City, Utah.
 It was that day that I realized if the bank was closed for an extended period or was flooded, all my critical papers stored “safely” in that bank I could not retrieve them.
 I’m not saying stop paying for a safety deposit box, let’s make that clear right now.
 It was a wake-up call for me that having my documents in that bank would not work for my evacuation plan if needed.
 So, this is how my emergency binder started and I purchased a large oversize safe to store it in.